 Notice of Redemption.
-Notice of redemption of any Bonds will be given by the Paying Agent.
-Notice of any redemption of Bonds will be mailed postage prepaid, not less than 30 nor more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books, (ii) by secured mail to all organizations registered with the Securities and Exchange Commission as securities depositories, (iii) to at least two information services of national recognition which disseminate redemption information with respect to municipal securities, and (iv) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
+Notice of redemption of any Measure Y Bonds will be given by the Paying Agent upon the written request of the District given at least 60 days prior to the date designated for such redemption.
+Notice of any redemption of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds will be mailed postage prepaid, not less than 30 nor more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books, (ii) by secured mail to all organizations then-registered with the Securities and Exchange Commission as securities depositories, (iii) to at least two information services of national recognition which disseminate redemption information with respect to municipal securities, and (iv) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
 See APPENDIX E - "PROPOSED FORM OF CONTINUING DISCLOSURE CERTIFICATE."

-Each notice of redemption will contain the following information: (i) the date of such notice; (ii) the name of the Bonds and the date of issue of the Bonds; (iii) the redemption date; (iv) the redemption price; (v) the dates of maturity of the Bonds to be redeemed; (vi) if less than all of the Bonds of any maturity are to be redeemed the distinctive numbers of the Bonds of each maturity to be redeemed; (vii) the respective portions of the principal amount of the Bonds of each maturity to be redeemed, in the case of the Bonds redeemed in part only; (viii) the CUSIP number, if any, of each maturity of Bonds to be redeemed; (ix) a statement that such Bonds must be surrendered by the Owners at the principal corporate trust office of the Paying Agent, or at such other place or places designated by the Paying Agent; and (x) notice that further interest on such Bonds or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such Bonds or the cessation of interest on the date fixed for redemption.
+Each notice of redemption will contain the following information: (i) the date of such notice; (ii) the name of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds and the date of issue of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds; (iii) the redemption date; (iv) the redemption price; (v) the dates of maturity of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds to be redeemed; (vi) if less than all of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds of any maturity are to be redeemed the distinctive numbers of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series A Bonds of each maturity to be redeemed; (vii) the respective portions of the principal amount of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds of each maturity to be redeemed, in the case of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds redeemed in part only; (viii) the CUSIP number, if any, of each maturity of the Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds to be redeemed; (ix) a statement that such Measure Y Bonds must be surrendered by the Owners at the principal corporate trust office of the Paying Agent, or at such other place or places designated by the Paying Agent; and (x) notice that further interest on such Bonds will not accrue after the designated redemption date.
+The actual receipt by the Owner of any Measure Y Series A Bonds, the Measure Y Series B Bonds or the Measure Y Series C Bonds or by any securities depository or information service of notice of redemption will not be a condition precedent to redemption, and failure to receive such notice, or any defect in the notice given, will not affect the validity of the proceedings for the redemption of such Measure Y Bonds or the cessation of interest on the date fixed for redemption.